rafael-santiago/tulip/doc/MANUAL.md

 This could be called ``the compilation command``.

 If the file is ok nothing will be returned by the ``Tulip`` and it exits with zero code.
-Otherwise, if some error has found, this error will be reported and the ``Tulip`` will exit with a non-zero code.
+Otherwise, if some error has found, this error will be reported and ``Tulip`` will exit with a non-zero code.

-The command shown above only will compile your ``Tulip`` source code, no tablature will be produced based on it.
+The command shown above only compiles your ``Tulip`` source code, no tablature is produced based on it.

-This command tends to be useful only when you just want to know if some change in the code has errors.
-In fact, the output tablature can be easily re-assembled.
-By this fact, if you are intending to versioning your codes with some ``source control management tool``, obviously you do not need for versioning the generated tablatures, only the ``.tlp`` source files.
+This command tends to be useful only when you want to know if some new change in the code can produce errors.
+In fact, the output tablature is easily re-assembled.
+Due to it, if you are intending to apply some versioning on your codes with some ``source control management tool``, obviously you do not need to manage the generated tablatures.
+Only the ``.tlp`` source files should be.

 ### Using Tulip's processors

 The ``Tulip``'s processors are invoked through the option ``--out=<file>``.
-They must be used when you intends to generate some tablature output from your input code.
-The following command should be used to generated a tablature:
+They must be used when the user intends to generate some tablature output from your input code.
+The following command should be used:

 ```
 tulip-user@SOMEWHERE:~/over/the/rainbow# tulip --tlp=sample-song.tlp --out=sample-song.txt